Outside sounds can really mess up your peace & quiet. White noise machines can be a great option for many people.

 - Sound machines vs box fan pros & cons

 What is a white noise machine?
 What does a white noise machine do?

-Simply put, white noise machines mask, or cover up, sounds so that we or others cannot hear them.
-They generate “white noise” (a general name, sometimes used incorrectly) to make this possible.
+Simply put, white noise machines are devices designed to mask, or cover up, sounds so we can’t hear them.
+They generate “white noise” patterns (a general name, sometimes used incorrectly) to make this possible.

 They’re even helpful for keeping things “hush-hush” when you’re in the bathroom!